Bhoomi20/UNet_Aerial_Image_Segmentation/README.md

 The code is integrated with the UI in UiServer.py file

-# Execution:
+# Execution
 Open python executable terminal and run
-       py UiServer.py
+--- py UiServer.py
 this will open a browser in localhost - http://127.0.0.1:5000/

+# Result
 Images before and after disaster can be added using the option given in the UI and click on "Process" button.
 On clicking "Process" it will take you to the page with following results: